fredbec/uqimf/README.md

   - `utils-manuscript.R`: miscellaneous small functions for manuscript

-- `benchmarks`: benchmark forecasts and the scripts that generate them.
+### benchmarks folder

 - `point_benchmarks_processed.csv`: point benchmark forecasts (AR and BVAR model) as generated by `scripts/process-benchmarks`, see below

 - `quantile_benchmarks_processed.csv`: quantile benchmark forecasts
   (BVAR model) as generated by `scripts/process-benchmarks`, see below

-- `data`: WEO and merged data
+### data folder

 - `weodat.csv`: tidy IMF WEO data, for G7 countries only
 - `point_forecasts.csv`: all point forecasts (weo and benchmarks), generated by `scripts/process-benchmarks`, see below

-- `manuscript`: files to write manuscript.
-Abandoned now, in favor of `uqimf-manuscript` repository
+### oecd_data folder

 - `oecd_data`: contains annual and quarterly truth data for inflation and GDP growth, as published by the OECD.
 Also contains R markdown scripts that check (and verify) compatibility of annual OECD truth values with annual IMF truth values

-- `plots`: you get what you bargain for

-- `presentation`: some files for the presentation of the project at the MathSEE Symposium

-- `quantile-forecasts`: contains quantile forecasts as produced by `scripts/make-forecasts`, see below
+### quantile_forecasts folder

+- `quantile-forecasts`: contains forecasts as produced by `scripts/make-forecasts`, see below.
+Note that the forecast intervals are identified via their upper and lower endpoints.
+That is, for the 50% interval, the 0.25 and 0.75 predictive quantiles, and for the 80% interval, the 0.1 and 0.9 predictive quantiles.
+Also note the naming data notes outlined above.

+### scores folder

 - `scores`: Contains scores of forecasts in `quantile-forecasts` and BVAR benchmarks, at various levels of resolutions.
 Contains its own Readme file to explain what scores the different files contain.
+Also note the naming data notes outlined above.

+### scripts

-- `scripts`: Contains scripts that process data based on the function in `R`
+- `scripts`: Contains scripts that process data based on the functions in `R`

-  - `toy-scripts`: small scripts to explore data

-  - `plot-scripts`: scripts to generate plots
+  - `master.R`: produces all results based on the following sub-scripts (listed in the order as they appear in master.R, so not alphabetical)

   - `download_data.R`: download IMF data

-  - `make-forecasts.R`: generate quantile forecasts based
-    (`data/point-forecasts.csv` to
-    `quantile_forecasts/quantile_forecasts.csv`)
+  - `process-weo.R`: short script to filter and process WEO data

   - `process-benchmarks.R` process benchmarks to bring into compatible format with `weodat.csv`.
 Generates file that contains point forecasts from all sources in long format (`data/point_forecasts.csv`)

-  - `process-weo.R`: short script to filter and process WEO data
+  - `encode-missing-predictions.R` explicitly encode missing data
+    (although we actually have no missing data, but just for completenss)

+  - `make-forecasts.R`: generate forecast intervals

+  - `exclude-from-scoring.R`: exclude any instances that are listed in `specs/specs.R` from scoring

-  - `score-forecasts.R`: score quantile forecasts, those generated here and the benchmark BVAR quantile forecasts.
+  - `score-forecasts.R`: score quantile forecasts, those generated in `make-forecasts.R` and the benchmark BVAR quantile forecasts.
 - `specs`: contains file to specify global settings (window length, etc.)